michaelkyu/ddot/README.md

 # The Data-Driven Ontology Toolkit (DDOT)

-The Data-Driven Ontology Toolkit (DDOT) Python library simplifies the assembly, analysis, and visualization of biological hierarchies using a data structure called an ontology.
+The Data-Driven Ontology Toolkit (DDOT) facilitates the inference, analysis, and visualization of biological hierarchies, represented by a data structure called an ontology.

 * Supports Python 2.7 or >=3.6.
 * Open source under MIT license